Update: 6:40 p.m.

 Speaking of KING's report, let's talk about broadcast news for a minute, which doesn't get nearly the respect it deserves from print journalists.
 There are, in fact, scores of good journalists and many good broadcast news outlets, both TV and radio, around Puget Sound.

-A classy KING tweet today brought up an easily overlooked departure from the scene: KOMO's Brian Johnson is retiring after 53 years.
+A classy KING tweet today brought up an easily overlooked departure from the scene: KOMO's Bryan Johnson is retiring after 53 years.
 "Bryan is retiring today, and he leaves at the top of his game," says a KOMO tribute.
 It's no exaggeration, at least if watching him dig into an issue at city press conference a few months ago is any indication.

 Rivers of sweat aren't for everyone